montruks/NeuralNetwork/README.md

 $$ \mu(m)=\frac{A}{B+m}. $$

 We did a grid search on the possible values of $A$ and $B$ and we obtained good results using $A=5000$ and $B=100000$.
-Smaller values of $\mu$ leads to a non-convergent algorithm and larger values often had as a result an explosion of the weights.
+Smaller values of $\mu$ lead to a non-convergent algorithm and larger values often had, as a result, an explosion of the weights.

 ![](images/mu.png?raw=true)